So why do we need this so much?

 - Infertility problems

 I don’t know about you as I can only speak for myself, but I know that nobody is responsible for my health but me!
 I know that my health is not in the hands of a doctor or even a naturopath for that matter.
 I understand the level of knowledge that a doctor has and where his/her ability lies.
-I also know that majority of doctors don’t study the fundamental to health (nutrition) so in my opinion, they know very little about vitamins, minerals and other crucial nutrients.
+I also know that majority of doctors don’t study what's fundamental to health (nutrition) or how energy works, etc. so in my opinion, they know very little about true health.

 This motivates me to keep on digging deeper and finding the solutions so that folks like you can live a better quality of life.
 They say “knowledge is power” but I’ll take it one step further and say “applied knowledge is more powerful”.